Brook-Wen/DSNet/README.md

 ## Dynamic Selective Network for RGB-D Salient Object Detection

-This repo is an official implementation of the *DSNet*, which has been accepted in the journal *IEEE Transactions on Image Processing, 2021*.
+This repo is an official implementation of the *DSNet*, which has been accepted by the journal *IEEE Transactions on Image Processing, 2021*.

 ![DSNet](Figures/DSNet.bmp)